DHTMLX/docs-suite/docs/grid/configuration.md

 :::

 The method returns an object that includes:

 - the configuration of the sub-row, including both user-defined settings and the default settings (`expanded`, `fullWidth`, `padding`, `height`, `toggleItem`, `preserve`, `css`)
 - `element: HTMLElement | null` - the parent container of the current sub-row
 - `view: string | object | null`:
     - a *string*, if the sub-row is set by the HTML content
-    - an *object* instance to interact with, if a sub-row is an instance of a nested component (for example, Grid)
+    - an object instance you can interact with, if a sub-row is an instance of a nested component (for example, Grid)
     - *null*, if the sub-row is unavailable (for example, it is hidden or placed outside the visible area and the `preserve` config is not specified)

 ## Drag-n-drop